Empath Psychology Summary:

-Empathic intuition of the empaths can be developed out of a precarious environment is often coupled with sensory high alert and anxiety.
+Empathic intuition of empaths can be developed out of a precarious environment and is often coupled with sensory high alert and anxiety.
 This state, known as hyper-vigilance, is a result of the neuro-pathways that have been formed in the brain.
-The traumatised empath is wired to constantly scan the environment for anything or anyone that could be a potential threat.
-Even realistically, as s grown-up they are no longer facing any danger, whenever there are changes in the atmosphere of a room or the emotional tone of other people, they still have an automatic and visceral fight-or-flight reactions, such as tightening of the chest, increased heartbeat, and a feeling that ‘something ought to be done’.
+The traumatized empath is wired to constantly scan the environment for anything or anyone that could be a potential threat.
+Even as s grown-up who is no longer facing any danger, whenever there are changes in the atmosphere of a room or the emotional tone of other people, they still have an automatic and visceral fight-or-flight reaction, such as tightening of the chest, increased heartbeat, and a feeling that ‘something ought to be done’.
 In the long run, such physiological stress could lead to symptoms such as adrenal fatigue, chronic fatigue, and depression.

-Individuals who had grown up with intact boundaries can have an internalised sense of safety, and a capacity to set appropriate limits with the world.
-The empath whose life was repeatedly violated by chaos, however, have not developed the ability to filter external stimuli.
-With a blurred line between their inner and outer experiences, they are able to rapidly attuned to others and the environment, but at the same time, they feel swamped or invaded by other people’s energies and emotions.
+Individuals who had grown up with intact boundaries tend to have an internalized sense of safety, and a capacity to set appropriate limits with the world.
+The empath whose life was repeatedly violated by chaos, however, has not developed the ability to filter external stimuli.
+With a blurred line between their inner and outer experiences, they are able to rapidly attune to others and the environment, but at the same time, they feel swamped or invaded by other people’s energies and emotions.

 As a part of healthy childhood development, children ought to grow out of the initial symbiotic state with their parents, and forge a path towards independence.
 However, either due to traumas in the family or limitations in their emotional resources, some parents are not able to let go, and would— overtly or subtly- limit their child’s need to separate from them.
 Some parents may have a fear of not being needed or being abandoned by their children; they may — subtly, through their outpouring emotions and behaviours— pass on these messages: “Don’t go”, “I cannot survive with you”, or “Don’t ever leave me”.